Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 * [Step 4: Deploy built-in policy set assignment](#step-4-deploy-built-in-policy-set-assignment)
 * [Step 5: Verify policy set assignment](#step-5-verify-policy-set-assignment)

+> We will not be assigning the policy through Azure Portal, but use these steps to identify the necessary info, such as name, definition ID, permissions, and parameters, which are required for the Policy Assignment.

 #### **Step 1: Collect information**

 1. Navigate to [Azure Portal -> Azure Policy -> Definitions][portalAzurePolicyDefinition]